SCRN Exam - Stroke Certified Registered Nurse

 Exam Description

-A comprehensive certification exam for nurses specializing in stroke care, validating expertise across various care settings.
+Certification exam offered by ABNN for nurses specializing in stroke care, validating expertise across various care settings.

 Credentials Earned